Brzeginki/Water nymphs

 The Arsenal Municipal Gallery in Poznań, 2020

 The protagonists of the exhibition at the Arsenal Municipal Gallery in Poznań are the eponymous Slavic goddesses.
-The exhibition - a reconstruction of their “natural environment” - is a free reinterpretation of the myth about water nymphs.
+The exhibition, reconstructing their "natural environment," is a free reinterpretation of the myth surrounding water nymphs.
+The project drew its direct inspiration from the gallery's stone floor, which conceals fossils of corals, ammonites, and shells, as well as the face urns from the Archaeological Museum situated adjacent to the gallery.

 Want to try out the water nymph AR mask?
 Click here.